rolypolytoy/picht/README.md

 import matplotlib.pyplot as plt from picht import IonOpticsSystem

-system = IonOpticsSystem(nx=200, ny=100, physical_size=0.1)
+system = IonOpticsSystem(nr=200, nz=100, physical_size=0.1)
-#each x-unit is 0.1m/200 = 0.5 mm. each y-unit is 0.1m/100 = 1 mm
+#each r-unit is 0.1m/200 = 0.5 mm. each z-unit is 0.1m/100 = 1 mm

 #Parameters of Unipotential Lens
 system.add_einzel_lens(
-    position=100, #number of grid-units from x = 0
+    position=100, #number of grid-units from r = 0
-    width=10, #x-axis thickness of the full einzel lens aperture_center=50, #y-midpoint of the aperture of the einzel lens aperture_width=10, #y-thickness of the aperture of the einzel lens focus_voltage=-500 #voltage of the middle lens in volts.
+    width=10, #r-axis thickness of the full einzel lens aperture_center=50, #z-midpoint of the aperture of the einzel lens aperture_width=10, #z-thickness of the aperture of the einzel lens focus_voltage=-500 #voltage of the middle lens in volts.
 )